greatwallet/Pytorch-Implemented-Deep-SR-ITM/README.md

 # Pytorch Implemented Deep-SR-ITM
 A Pytorch implemented Deep SR-ITM (ICCV2019 oral)

-> Soo Ye Kim, Munchurl Kim.
-A Multi-purpose Convolutional Neural Network for Simultaneous Super-Resolution and High Dynamic Range Image Reconstruction.
-In Proceedings of Asian Conference on Computer Vision, 2018.
+> Soo Ye Kim, Jihyong Oh, Munchurl Kim.
+Deep SR-ITM: Joint Learning of Super-Resolution and Inverse Tone-Mapping for 4K UHD HDR Applications.
+IEEE International Conference on Computer Vision, 2019.

 <b>Note: </b> The code is completely adapted from [`https://github.com/sooyekim/Deep-SR-ITM`](https://github.com/sooyekim/Deep-SR-ITM) but rewritten in pytorch format.
 This repository is NOT aimed to improve the baseline, but to retain the original settings in a different implementation.
 If you have any questions for the details of the implementations, please refer to the original repo.